akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 He looked at her softly.
 ‘You are your mother’s daughter,’ he said.

 She took his hand.
 ‘And your daughter, Father.
-But as for that man—not for Stanwey.
-No, never.’
+I shall marry when I must, but as for that man, not for Stanwey, no never.’

 ![Chapter](https://akingdom.github.io/articles/Goose_Bride-goosemark-cut_small.png)